Get ready to experience new activity and enthusiasm on the trails this winter!

 It is our hope that, based on our first year’s success, we will be able to expand the program annually so that some students from all of the area schools can participate.

 Already we have new coaches engaged in training and invite anyone who may be interested in coach training to contact us.
+We may be able to help with your course fees while funds last!
 Those who already hold coaching qualifications and find they miss the infectious, youthful joy of fun on snow please join in.
 We can accommodate various levels of time commitment.
 Our lessons are all about having fun and being active.
 You won’t want to be left out!

 Stay tuned to read about our programs progress and be prepared with words of encouragement when you pass us on the trails.